Fmstrat/diy-ipmi/README.md

-apt-get install libav-tools screen lighttpd php5 php5-cgi cd /opt git clone https://github.com/Fmstrat/diy-ipmi
+apt-get install libav-tools screen lighttpd php5 php5-cgi cd /opt git clone https://github.com/Fmstrat/diy-ipmi chmod +x /opt/diy-ipmi/Pi3/rebootServer.py
 ```

 To test the ability to reboot the computer via the relay board, run:
 ```
-chmod +x /opt/diy-ipmi/Pi3/rebootServer.py
 /opt/diy-ipmi/Pi3/rebootServer.py
 ```
-Now test this script to see if it resets the computer.
-Look in the python script to see the numbers associated with which of the 8 relays you could use for multiple computers.
+Test this script to see if it resets the computer.
+If you are interested, look in the python script to see the numbers associated with which of the 8 relays you could use for multiple computers.

 Next, set up the HTTP server.
 ```